 An interview with a fifth-year employee on her passion for the Medical Representative position.

 As an MR, I visit hospitals and private clinical practices.
 Although I still lack experience, I'm always trying to learn from the doctors that I work with.
 I know that my work helps patients, and, from a sales perspective, the work is enjoyable because your efforts affect the numbers you generate, and you also get direct feedback for the work you do.
 I'm a very competitive person and wanted to be the top salesperson for a particular product - I ended up ranking first for 18 consecutive months at our branch office.
 However, I think this was only possible because of the motivation that came from the support of my associates and careful evaluation of my work.

 A first project well done

-I was put in charge of working with a large hospital, and decided that I wanted to hold some sort of event there; this became the first ever in-hospital seminar held by Otsuka Pharmaceutical.
+I was put in charge of working with a large hospital, and decided that I wanted to hold some sort of event there; this became the first ever seminar event held by Otsuka Pharmaceutical.
 I talked with my superiors and the doctors I worked with in order to organize the event, and needed the cooperation of all levels of staff at the hospital in order to set up the seminar.
 The event was held in the third spring after I had joined the company.
 It was a lot of hard work, but it also gave me the chance to work with all sorts of different people.
 Overall the project was a success, attracting many new customers; the doctors were happy with content of the seminar and we've held it every year since.